NickJ26/import-Some_Pythoning/Sorting_Algos/README.md

   This Folder contains the most basic and commonly used sorting Algorithms.
-  You could let me know(via comments) about other sorting problems you are stuck up with.
+  You could let me know about some other sorting problems that is not mentioned here or any that you are stuck up with.